Movie Nights on Manitoulin

 Optional potluck will start around 6 pm.

-Future movie nights at HBFT will show up on this calendar (a Google Calendar that you can add to your own, if you have one.)
+Future movie nights at HBFT will show up on the Resilient calendar (a Google Calendar that you can add to your own, if you have one.)

 - We've been hosting these movie nights on Manitoulin since 2004.
 The basic idea: some films just entertain you and pass the time.
 Other films matter because they open a window on the world, or challenge you to see it differently.
 Sometimes we share documentaries, sometimes classic or unusual feature films, but all are chosen to provoke friendly and lively conversation.
 Some folks come mainly for the movie, some for the conversation, and some for the pot luck – but usually everyone stays for all three.
 (You can skip the pot luck if you like.)